sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 The following platforms are feasible in the short term and depend mostly on somebody who is willing to do the job.
 If you intend to work  on a specific port please let the Sage people know.

- * Linux PPC 32 bit [99.9% done, only open issue is DSage platform support, mabshoff is working on this]
  * Linux PPC 64 bit [planning, hardware access available]
  * MacOSX on PPC 64 bit [wait for next os x release, i.e. Leopard]
  * MacOSX on Intel 64 bit [wait for next os x release, i.e. Leopard]